Topic Index > Construct a Scatter plot

 Construct a Scatter plot: Overview

 A scatter plot gives you a visual idea of what is happening with your data.
 Scatter plots are similar to line graphs.
 The only difference is a line graph has a continuous line while a scatter plot has a series of dots.
-Scatter plots in statistics create the foundation for linear regression, where we take scatter plots and try to create a usable model using functions.
-In fact, all linear regression is doing is trying to draw a line through all of those dots!
+Scatter plots in statistics create the foundation for simple linear regression, where we take scatter plots and try to create a usable model using functions.
+In fact, all regression is doing is trying to draw a line through all of those dots!

 If you want to construct a scatter plot by hand, read on for the steps.
 However, if you have access to some kind of technology (like Excel), it’s much easier!
 Follow a link to make a: